Canadian Indian residential school system: Government involvement

-Although education in Canada was made the jurisdiction of the provincial governments by the British North America Act, 1867, Indigenous peoples and their treaties were under the jurisdiction of the federal government.
+Although the British North America Act, 1867 made education in Canada the jurisdiction of the provincial governments, the Indigenous peoples and their treaties fell under the jurisdiction of the federal government.
 As a condition of several treaties, the federal government agreed to provide for Indigenous education.
 Residential schools were funded under the Indian Act by what was then the federal Department of the Interior.
 Adopted in 1876 as An Act to amend and consolidate the laws respecting Indians, it consolidated all previous laws placing Indigenous communities, land and finances under federal control.
 As explained by the TRC, the act "made Indians wards of the state, unable to vote in provincial or federal elections or enter the professions if they did not surrender their status, and severely limited their freedom to participate in spiritual and cultural practices."

 The report commissioned by Governor General Charles Bagot, titled Report on the affairs of the Indians in Canada and referred to as the Bagot Report, is seen as the foundational document for the federal residential school system.
 It was supported by James Bruce, 8th Earl of Elgin, who had been impressed by industrial schools in the West Indies, and Egerton Ryerson, who was then the Chief Superintendent of Education in Upper Canada.

-On May 26, 1847, Ryerson wrote a letter for George Vardon, Assistant Superintendent of Indian Affairs, asserting that "the North American Indian cannot be civilized or preserved in a state of civilization (including habits of industry and sobriety) except in connection with, if not by the influence of, not only religious instruction and sentiment but of religious feelings".
-He expressly recommended that Indigenous students be educated in a separate, denominational, English-only system with a focus on industrial training.
 This letter was published in 1898 as an appendix to a larger report entitled Statistics Respecting Indian Schools.